Stewartd2018/Reflection/README.md

+# Reflection 11
+## 4/26/2018
+This week is a day short but we started to learn about bootstrap.
+We started to make a profile project.
+I learned how to take a bootstrap webiste and make it more personalized.
+I started to make a profile project.
+In that project we are summarzing our life at saint johns, achievements, etc.

+---

 # Reflection 10
 ## 4/20/2018
 This I week I missed a good portion of class this week.
 I did complete the pizza project though.
 I learned about background images, but not quite got them to work completly.
 I learned about the different colors and how all of them arent just words, but numbers as well.
 I learned more about css and div tags that helped me make my website more mobile friendly.